vzhou842/victorzhou.com/content/posts/2019-04-02-gini-impurity.md

 ## Picking The Best Split

-It's finally time to answer the question we posed earlier: _how can we measure the quality of a split?_
+It's finally time to answer the question we posed earlier: **how can we quantitatively evaluate the quality of a split?**

-Let's go back to the imperfect split.
-Here it is yet again:
+Here's the imperfect split yet again:

 ![An Imperfect Split](/media/gini-impurity-post/dataset-imperfect-split.svg)

 We've already calculated the Gini Impurities for:

 - Before the split (the entire dataset): $0.5$
-- Left Group: $0$
+- Left Branch: $0$
-- Right Group $0.278$
+- Right Branch: $0.278$

-We'll determine the quality of the split by **weighting the impurity of each group (branch) by how many elements it has**.
-Since Left Group has 4 elements and Right Group has 6, we get:
+We'll determine the quality of the split by **weighting the impurity of each branch by how many elements it has**.
+Since Left Branch has 4 elements and Right Branch has 6, we get:

 $$
 (0.4 * 0) + (0.6 * 0.278) = 0.167